COMP2150-24s1/level-design-assessment-Ronitium/README.md

 2)
 ![Checkpoint 2!](DocImages/CP2.png)

-Checkpoints prevent players from repeating a large section of the level.
+Checkpoints prevent players from repeating a large section of the level after dying.
 For example, If the player dies on acid, the player respawns at the checkpoint instead.

 ### 2.8.
 Weapon Pickup (Staff)
 1)